Psychoactive drug: History

-During the 20th century, many governments across the world initially responded to the use of recreational drugs by banning them, and making their use, supply, or trade a criminal offense.
-A notable example of this was Prohibition in the United States, where alcohol was made illegal for 13 years.
-However, many governments, government officials, and persons in law enforcement have concluded that illicit drug use cannot be sufficiently stopped through criminalization.
-Organizations such as Law Enforcement Against Prohibition (LEAP) have come to such a conclusion, believing:
+During the 20th century, the majority of countries initially responded to the use of recreational drugs by prohibiting production, distribution, or use through criminalization.
+A notable example occurred with Prohibition in the United States, where early in the century alcohol was made illegal for 13 years.
+In recent decades, an emerging perspective among governments and law enforcement holds that illicit drug use cannot be stopped through prohibition.
+One organization holding that view, Law Enforcement Against Prohibition (LEAP), concluded that "[in] fighting a war on drugs the government has increased the problems of society and made them far worse.
+A system of regulation rather than prohibition is a less harmful, more ethical and a more effective public policy."

-In some countries, there has been a move toward harm reduction by health services, where the use of illicit drugs is neither condoned nor promoted, but services and support are provided to ensure users have adequate factual information readily available, and that the negative effects of their use be minimized.
-Such is the case of the Portuguese drug policy of decriminalization, which achieved its primary goal of reducing the adverse health effects of drug abuse.
+In some countries and localities, there has been a move away from prohibition and towards harm reduction, where the use of illicit drugs is neither condoned nor promoted, but services and support are provided to ensure users have adequate factual information readily available and to minimize, or eliminate, negative effects of their use.
+Such is the case with Portugal's drug policy of decriminalization and harm reduction, with a primary goal of reducing the adverse health effects of drug use.